Cryst4L/FunK/README.md

 How to use
 ----------
-The header of "_generate.py_" must be configured.
+The header of _generate.py_ must be configured.
 It asks for:

 - the user function (ex: gaussian, logistic, inverse square-root ...)

 - the fixed point, signed, number format used, in Q representation (ex: Q8.8, Q2.6, ...)

-- the number of "_retained bits_", that is to say the number of MSBs taken as is.
+- the number of _retained bits_, that is to say the number of MSBs taken as is.
 A typical value would be the number of MSBs in the Q representation.
 The bigger it is, the larger are the ROMs, but the smaller is the multiplier.
 So you may wan't to play around with this value ;)

-Once configured, you just have to call 'python generate.py' : this script build the VHDL project and it's test bench,
+Once configured, you just have to call ```python generate.py``` : this script build the VHDL project and it's test bench,
 then call a GHDL based simulation of the design, and finally, run GNUPlot which displays the simulation's results.

 Use case
 --------
 If you are crafting up an FPGA design and you want to use a non-linear function, this will probably do the job.

 Nevertheless for very specific functions such as trigonometry, exponential, or polynoms, i would recommend to use dedicated techniques.
 In this case, you may want to take a look at CORDIC and LBST before using this project :)

 In other cases, enjoy !